 PUB to begin tunnelling as part of Phase 2 in building 'used water superhighway'

-SINGAPORE: Residents may soon detect slight tremors and sounds of digging in the western part of Singapore as PUB enters the second phase of building what it calls the “used water superhighway for the future”.
+SINGAPORE: National water agency, PUB, started tunnelling work on the second phase of building what it calls the “used water superhighway for the future” on Thursday (Apr 4).

 When it is ready, the Deep Tunnel Sewerage System (DTSS) will collect and transport water from the whole of Singapore to three water reclamation plants in Changi, Kranji and soon Tuas for treatment.
 It is part of PUB’s efforts to move Singapore towards becoming more self-reliant in its water needs.